Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 Compromised Routers: A single compromised home router could serve both the legitimate traffic of the homeowner and proxy traffic from the attacker.

-If you were to simply block any IP that shows proxy behavior, you'd end up blocking legitimate users too!
+If you simply blocked any IP that shows proxy behavior, you would end up blocking legitimate users too.

 Why Traditional Methods Are Failing (Revisited)

-Now that we understand residential proxies better, let's revisit why old-school detection methods are insufficient.
+Now that we understand residential proxies better, let's revisit why old-school detection methods are not enough.

 1. Port Scanning